titouanc/github-hook-pdf/README.md

 Then add a file called Makepdf, with a Makefile syntax, which describe how to build the final pdf.
 It should also produce a file named `autopdf.done` which contains all files that will be commited by this script.
+You can find a Makepdf.example file in this repo

 Make sure the repo is added to the `known_repos` list in server.py.